Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Assisted with market analysis and research for clients of various kinds

-- Acquired strong skills for Excel and PowerPoint
+- Developed strong skills with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020